Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 More About Napa Valley

-This story first appeared online in 2018; it was fact-checked and updated in 2021.
+This story first appeared online in 2018; it was most recently updated in 2023.